Tenancy agreements are a legal contract. Make sure you read the agreement before you sign it.

 Use of the property

-- explain that you have to be respectful of neighbours and refrain from any nuisance or antisocial behaviour
+- you have to be respectful of your neighbours